RJ

 BIFOCAL

-Bifocal lenses have been in use for over 200 years — they are the original multivision solution.
-A bifocal lens is divided into exactly two distinct optical zones separated by a clearly visible horizontal line across the lens:
+Bifocal lenses are divided into exactly two distinct optical zones separated by a clearly visible horizontal line:

-• Upper portion (larger zone) — Distance vision.
-Used for seeing far away — driving, watching TV, recognising faces across the room.
+• Upper portion — Distance vision.
+Driving, watching TV, recognising faces.

 Bifocal lenses correct two distances — far and near — with a visible dividing line between the zones.